Epigenetic editor biologics

 Any cell in an organism includes all genes of that organism's genome.
 The difference in structure and function of cells results from epigenetic silencing of 'unnecessary genes' which occurs in great part by DNA methylation.
-Taking control of the epigenome is a novel and exciting biomedical challenge.
-Moreover, in disease the aberrant DNA methylation in key regulatory areas (e.g. promoters) can inhibit gene transcription.
-DNA methylation abnormalities are increasingly found in numerous pathologies, however we usually cannot say if these abnormalities are in fact causative for the disease.
-This field enables novel therapeutic and experimental approaches via epigenetic mechanisms, however a number of challenges have been preventing novel therapeutics of this kind.
+Taking control of these normal mechanisms is a novel and exciting biomedical challenge and promises broad biomedial applicability.
+Moreover, in disease the aberrant DNA methylation in key regulatory areas (e.g. promoters) can inhibit gene transcription; thus demethylation techniques offer new therapeutic strategies.
+Finally, DNA methylation abnormalities are increasingly found in numerous pathologies, however we usually cannot say if these abnormalities play a causative role, hence new experimental tools are needed.
+Thus, increasing appreciation of epigenetics enables new therapeutic and experimental approaches, however a number of challenges have been preventing novel therapeutics of this kind.

 Pipeline